-The Science Alliance is now accepting proposals for the FY21 Support for Affiliated Research Teams (StART) program.
+The Science Alliance is now accepting proposals for the FY22 Support for Affiliated Research Teams (StART) program.

 Expectations of Awardees: A primary focus of the StART program is to generate new funding for collaborative teams of scientists and engineers.
 Therefore, each funded StART team will be expected to have either submitted a new external proposal by the end of the first year or to provide the Science Alliance with a proposal draft that will be submitted within three months of the end of the performance period for the award.
 Second year funding will only be available to teams that provide the above-mentioned proposal to the Science Alliance team.
 These proposals will count as the proposal submission for year two internal funding as well.

-Review Process and Criteria: A review committee appointed by the Vice Chancellor for Research and Engagement will review the proposals and make recommendations for funding.
+Review Process and Criteria: A review committee appointed by the Director of the Science Alliance will review the proposals and make recommendations for funding.
 Proposals will be evaluated based on the following criteria:

 - Technical merit of the proposed research

 - Potential for the establishment of a meaningful and sustainable collaboration with ORNL, including joint publications, student mentoring, team development, etc.

 - Likelihood for future external funding and target funding call/notice